 “With that in mind, we launched the programme ‘[email protected], [email protected]’, with the goal of making safety more simplistic and relevant to individuals.
 We do this by associating the sense of safety to families and the fact that we should all work safely so that we can spend time with famlilies outside of work.
 A person who has had a serious injury may have their quality of family life impacted.
 We set off with no roadmap, no method statement and no set tools.
 And it went viral.
 We’re not naive enough to say it’s working everywhere in the world, but it has certainly captured many hearts and minds and its gaining momentum day after day.”

 What does L’Oréal do to encourage safety ‘at home’, or outside the workplace?

 MS: “One example is in our department offered everybody Red Cross first aid training.
 It’s not so they can use it at work (because you have to be authorised to do so at work), but because you never know in life when someone is going to need it.
 Can you imagine if a son or daughter was chocking and you didn’t know how to react?!
 It’s just unthinkable.

 “We also have employees; I like to call them Safety Ambassadors, who, as an example, go out educating local communities about safety.
 They go in to schools, tell children about why safety is important, and make them more aware of risks and what can be done.
 It’s important to adapt this to what makes sense to the children and, above all, it has to be fun!
 And the safety ambassadors aren’t just people in the EHS teams – anyone can get involved.”

-SHP: Tell us about the work you’ve been doing with RoSPA to promote safety at home.
+Tell us about the work you have done with RoSPA to promote safety at home.